 A maximum of two courses or six semester hours of credit in professional education coursework may be transferred to Florida Southern College.
 Transfer students beyond the sophomore year must meet all teacher education admission requirements before enrollment in professional education classes.
-If a student has not passed all four sections of General Knowledge Test prior to registering for classes at Florida Southern College, the student will be admitted conditionally and must pass all four sections of General Knowledge Test during the first semester of enrollment.
-Failure to pass all four sections of General Knowlege Test in that semester will result in the student being barred from further enrollment in professional education courses until the General Knowledge Test requirement is met.
+If a student has not passed all four sections of General Knowledge Test prior to registering for classes at Florida Southern College, the student will be admitted conditionally and must pass all four sections of General Knowledge Test before beginning the last two semesters of Field Studies (EDU 302 and EDU 303).
+Failure to pass all four sections of General Knowledge Test in that semester will result in the student being barred from further enrollment in professional education courses until the General Knowledge Test requirement is met.